 TOP TEN MELBOURNE TO DO’s.
 (In no particular order) #1: Melbourne Architecture: Just walk the streets.
 See Victorian, Edwardian and Modern styles. #2: Sensational St.Kilda: St.Kilda beach, the pier, the penguins, Luna Park and Acland Street. #3: Do the Domain: Botanical Garden, The Shrine of Remembrance, Government House, The Tan. #4: The Arts: National Gallery of Victoria, Federation Square Galleries, ACMI, Hosier Lane graffiti. #5: City Life: Ride a tram, Visit Royal Arcade, Block Arcade, Bourke Street Mall, Myers, Parliament House. #6: Aussie Animals: Visit Melbourne or Werribee Zoo, Melbourne Aquarium, Collingwood Children’s Farm. #7: Catch a Show: See a concert, play, musical, comedian, live band or street busker.
 Get out, enjoy. #8: Sports Mad Melbourne: See stars playing AFL football, cricket, tennis, horse racing or the Grand Prix. #9: Fabulous Food: It’s everywhere.
 Visit South Melbourne or Victoria Markets, Lygon or Little Bourke Streets. #10: Sensational Shopping: For fashion check out the city, Chapel Street or Chadstone Shopping Centre.
 OUT OF TOWN OUTINGS (Nearest to furthest) 1.
 Dandenong Ranges (1.25 hours) for stunning native forests walk amongst giant gum trees and ferns.
 2. Yarra Valley (1.5 hours) has great wineries and the Healesville Sanctuary for native Australian animals.
 3. Ballarat (1.5hours) a gold rush period town for Sovereign Hill, a reconstructed gold rush town.
 4. Mornington Peninsula (1.5 hours) is Melbourne’s summer beach retreat with great wineries.
 5. Great Ocean Road (2.5 hours) for the stunning coastal drive, surf beaches and the Twelve Apostles.
 SOME GREAT INNER MELBOURNE THINGS TO DO AND SEE.

 South Melbourne Beach is one of the closest patrolled beaches to Melbourne city.
-The beach can receive moderate waves during strong southerly winds.

 Jog, cycle or walk around Albert Park Lake in Melbourne's premier park, Albert Park and see a stunning lake panorama of the city.

 The track in Albert Park is the venue for the Grand Prix each year in March.
 The race is held around the scenic Albert Park Lake in Albert Park.
-Come visit for all adrenaline-fueled, heart-pumping action.

 The famous pier is a close historic St.Kilda tourist icon.
 Walk out to the end and see the Little Penguins and the stunning Melbourne city skyline.